 VATAT Credit Union The VATAT Credit Union was established in 1961 to provide financial services to Agriculture, Food and Natural Resources teachers and their families.
 A seven-member board of directors provides leadership and oversight for the VATAT Credit Union, and a manager provides daily administration of its operations.
 The VATAT Credit Union provides financial services to the Texas FFA Association, Texas Collegiate FFA Association, Texas FFA Alumni Association, and to other entities of the Texas Agricultural Education Family.
-Glenn Clinard of Manor is chairman of the VATAT Credit Union Board of Directors and Rosario Rodriguez is its manager.
+Glenn Clinard of Stony Point is chairman of the VATAT Credit Union Board of Directors and Rosario Rodriguez is its manager.

-Young Farmers of Texas The Young Farmers of Texas was initially founded as an alumni group in 1954, but evolved into an organization of young men and women who were engaged in the adult education facet of local agriculture departments.
-The Young Farmers of Texas has a membership of 818 in 45 local chapters.
+Farmers of Texas was initially founded as an alumni group in 1954, but evolved into an organization of young men and women who were engaged in the adult education facet of local agriculture departments.
+The Young Farmers of Texas has a membership of approximately 800 in 48 local chapters.
 The executive committee with 18 positions functions as a board of directors for the Young Farmers, and an Executive Secretary provides managerial leadership for the organization's operations.
 The Texas FFA Association provides bookkeeping services for the Young Farmers.
 The Young Farmers are also a scholarship and convention sponsor.
-Robert Bland of Gonzales is the President.
-Don Beene of Fairfield is the Executive Secretary.
+Stephanie Wood of Teague is the President.
+Don Beene of Fairfield has served as the Executive Secretary for 14 years and will be retiring in January 2018.
+A new Executive Secretary will be appointed by Barney McClure at that time.

-Don Beene of Fairfield is Executive Secretary of the Texas Young
+Don Beene of Fairfield is Executive Secretary of the Texas Young Farmers

-Robert Bland of Gonzales is President of the Texas Young Farmers
+Stephanie Wood of Teague is President of the Texas Young Farmers